eglxiang/ytf/README.md

 =========================
 Pairwise metric learning.
+1. Split training and testing set.
 (1) Splitting YFW by person.
 Each person has at least 1 sequences.
 The issue is that the training person set non-overlaps with testing person set.
-As a result,
-1. Split training and testing set.
+As a result, we need a unsupervised metric learning algorithm, which mean learning a metric from the testing data themselves.
+However, the way we learn the metric can be trained from the training data.
+(2) Only spliting those with at least 2 sequences.
+The person with only 1 sequences will only be used as testing data which will be used to verify the generalisation of the learned metric or simply as a non-of-them class.

 2. Multiple Instance Logistic Discriminant-based Metric Learning (MildML) is an extension of LDML for handling bag-level supervision, using the Multiple Instance Learning framework.
 Please download the program of MildML from http://lear.inrialpes.fr/people/guillaumin/code/MildML_0.1.tar.gz